fabracho/python-programming-lectures/README.md

 - Provide teachers an easy-to-use material about programming in Python to be used in their lectures (please see the Section [Teaching Material](#slides) for further details).

+## Running Notebooks ##

+All you need to do to play notebooks is to move to the `notebooks folder`:

+    cd notebooks

+and then, start the iPython notebook:

+    ipython notebook

+**That's it!** :)

 ## Programming Environment

 These notebooks are written primarily in Python 3.